toadlyBroodle/botlab/README.md

-# 🤖🧪 botlab.dev: a collection of AI bots, agents, and teams
+# 🤖🧪 botlab: a collection of AI bots, agents, and teams

 A laboratory for experimenting with AI agents and automation tools.
 Built with Python and modern AI frameworks.